sifatullahshoyon/jerins-parlour-client/README.md

 ##### Below are the details of this website:-

-* Jerin's Parlour is beauty salon Website
+* Jerin's Parlour is a full-stack women beauty salon Website
 * There is one navbar one footer login, registration, Contact page on this website.
 * There is a user dashboard .
 * There is a Admin dashboard .
 AN Admin can add a user admin or Instructors .
 Remove admin or Instructors .
 An admin can added services , edit & deleted services